TPC Construction Management Services

-TPC’s partners needed to replace multiple, outmoded systems with better technology capable of sustaining their long-term growth.
+TPC’s partners needed to replace multiple outmoded systems with better technology to sustain their long-term growth.
 To help its partners streamline their field service and internal business operations, TPC Construction Management Services began looking for a way to manage information for multiple functions on a unified, cloud-based platform.

 Business Impact for TPC

-“Now the project managers just go to the job site checklist and check boxes,” Roberson explained.
-“Everything is right there—check, check, check!—and all the data flows directly into NetSuite.
+“Now the project managers just go to the job site checklist and checkboxes,” Roberson explained.
+“Everything is right there—check, check!—and all the data flows directly into NetSuite.
 Submitting the checklist triggers an automatic email of the report to the people who need it.”

 According to Roberson, having all information—from job schedules and work orders to forms and invoices—in one place is making substantial improvements in efficiency for TPC’s partners.
 She believes the efficiencies will soon result in measurable cost savings.

-TPC partners are also seeing vastly improved internal communications between the field and the office, she added.
+She added that TPC partners also see vastly improved internal communications between the field and the office.

-“It’s now so much easier for project managers in the field to change a job’s status—for example, the job is completed, or the job needs to be extended by two days.
-When they make a change, the office staff knows immediately, without anyone texting, emailing or calling.
+“It’s now so much easier for project managers in the field to change a job’s status—for example, the job is completed or needs to be extended by two days.
+When they make a change, the office staff knows immediately, without anyone texting, emailing, or calling.
 It’s just a quicker, more efficient way to communicate—and definitely the biggest benefit so far.
 Once we are a little further along with implementation, we will be freeing up time for project coordinators, schedulers, and salespeople to be able to handle more tasks,” Roberson said.